millanp/dappr/docs/source/install.rst

         ...
         ADMINS = (('username', 'email'),)

-    7. Test your email setup
+    7. Test your email setup.
-    If you are using :code:`Django>=1.9`, you can use this handy dandy command.
+    If you are using :code:`Django>=1.9`, you can use this handy command.

     .. code-block:: python